ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 The dashboard that Johns Hopkins provided has plenty of helpful information, and has some visualizations of its own worldwide.
 Despite this, it seemed like a good opportunity to provide everyone the ability to visually explore the data in ways that the Johns Hopkins dashboard (or any dashboard) might not permit.
 In other words, visualizing the data could be more accessible.

 To prepare the data for this project, I wanted to purposely choose to exercise skills that I haven't used for a personal project before that would be useful as a future Data Engineer.
-For example, while I've used Amazon Web Services (AWS) for specific professional tasks, I've never used AWS for my own persona projects.
+For example, while I've used Amazon Web Services (AWS) for specific professional tasks, I've never used AWS for my own personal projects.
 I had also never done a project using PySpark as well, even though I already had some experience using it.
 As for DataBricks?
 DataBricks was *entirely* new territory.

 The sections below will go over the technologies purposely used to complete this project, possible obstacles faced along the way, lessons learned, and other helpful hints that could be useful for anyone out there wanting to attempt something similar.